 Were you arrested for the illegal possession, production, or delivery of marijuana?
 Are you looking for a skilled attorney who can help you fight your charges?
-At The Law Office of Siefman & Pond, our legal team consists of Portland criminal defense attorneys who are highly knowledgeable of Oregon's marijuana laws.
-Some individuals may need to prove that they never carried out their alleged crimes or that there are serious flaws with the prosecution's evidence.
+At Siefman Law LLC, our legal team consists of Portland criminal defense attorneys who are highly knowledgeable of Oregon’s marijuana laws.
+Some individuals may need to prove that they never carried out their alleged crimes or that there are serious flaws with the prosecution’s evidence.
 Others may have to prove that their marijuana production or possession was in compliance with the Oregon Medical Marijuana Program (OMMP).

 Regardless of the type of marijuana charges you are facing, we urge you to call our legal team and learn about your options for protecting yourself from a criminal conviction.
 We may be able to help you avoid serious penalties such as jail / prison time and hefty fines!

 Take action now by calling (503) 395-2135!

 The severity of your marijuana charges will depend both on the type of crime you are accused of and the amount of marijuana allegedly involved.
 For example, possession of less than 1 ounce of marijuana is a violation with a maximum penalty of a $650 fine and no jail time, while possession of 4 ounces or more can lead to up to 10 years of imprisonment.
 The crime of delivering marijuana can be penalized by up to 20 years of imprisonment if it is delivered to a minor or if it is delivered within 1,000 feet from a school primarily attended by minors.
 Meanwhile, individuals who are convicted of illegally cultivating marijuana can be imprisoned for up to 10 years with any amount of marijuana.
 (Oregon Revised Statutes §475.856-864)